Airflow 101: Building Your First Workflow¶

 Explicitly passed arguments

-Values that exist in the
+Values from the

 default_args

-dictionaryThe operator’s default value, if one exists
+dictionaryThe operator’s default values, if available

 Note

-A task must include or inherit the arguments task_id
+Remember, every task must include or inherit the arguments task_id

 and owner

-, so you only really need
+, so you mainly need to ensure

-point to the most common template variable: {{ ds }}
+Airflow, focusing on the commonly used template variable: {{ ds }}

 templated_command = textwrap.dedent(